 Meetings are the lifeblood of every company.
-They are important moments where important things happen – we meet with colleagues to make decisions, generate ideas, share and discuss.
+They facilitate important moments where we meet with colleagues to make decisions, generate ideas, share, and discuss.

 #1.
 Dedicate enough prep time to each meeting

 A great meeting starts before the meeting.
 Spend time designing a meeting that makes sense from the first minute to the last.
 When it comes to meetings, winging it almost never pays off.

 💡In their book ‘How to fix meetings’, G. Allcott and H. Watts advise applying a 40-20-40 rule to meetings: 40% spent on prep phase, 20% in a meeting, and the remaining 40% is for productive follow-through.